 On 2 September 2022, the CAT unanimously decided and ordered, inter alia, that the appeal by PIAM and the insurers be allowed and that the whole of the MyCC Decision be set aside.
-Consequently, the financial penalties imposed on all the insurers amounting to an aggregate quantum of penalty of RM173,655,300 (including the Company's share of the penalty of RM1,581,339) was also set aside.
+The financial penalties imposed on the insurers in all amounting to an aggregate quantum of penalty of RM173,655,300 (including the Company's share of the penalty of RM1,581,339) is consequently also set aside.